bluejet80/react_app1/README.md

 This is the first thing that is different and should be noted is how this guy sets up his file structure

+## Progress

+I stopped at 33:05 So I could go to sleep.